OliverCadman/nubiyan_twist_ci_ms1/TESTING.md

     1. Sold out shows are clearly indicated in the gig listings table, with strong lettering and white font contrasting the dark background of the table.

 ## Manual Testing of features on all pages

+Manual testing was undertaken on the following browser platforms:

+* Google Chrome
+* Apple Safari
+* Mozilla Firefox

+The website was tested using the developer tools of all relative browsers to ensure that it's responsiveness was consistent across all three browsers on all device sizes.

 ### Home Page:
 1. Navigation Bar